-Creating Heroines is a collaborative international project initiated by the British Council.
-Bringing together female artists, graphic novelists and illustrators, the project explores the themes of overlooked heroines from the past and imagines heroines for the future.
-It explores the stories behind the sidelined heroines of history and mythology, and uses them to inspire new creations including zines and cartoons.
-Creating Heroines aims to spark debate, challenge stereotypes & share women's stories.
+Creating Heroines South Asia Regional Programme is a collaborative international project initiated by the British Council which brings together female artists, graphic novelists, and illustrators, and explores the themes of overlooked heroines from the past and imagines heroines of the future.
+The lead resource person on the programme is UK illustrator, Nicola Streeten.

 Phase 3: 'Reclaim Your Power' Zine

 The 'Reclaim Your Power' zine was a grant project by Aadhi Jayaseelan and Amashi de Mel.
 It is a collection of illustrations, poems and writings on the topic of women & girls' health and wellbeing and is aimed at engaging young adults.
 Aadhi, an illustrator and Amashi, a writer, attended a 5-day regional Creating Heroines virtual workshop in March 2021 and were among participants from India, Bangladesh, Sri Lanka, Afghanistan, Pakistan and Nepal.